Christine Kaufmann: Life and career

 Growing up in Munich, Bavaria, Kaufmann became a ballerina at the Munich Opera.
-She began her film career at the age of seven in The White Horse Inn (1952) and appeared as a lead actress in Der Schweigende Engel the same year, but gained big attention with Rose-Girl Resli in 1954.
+She began her film career at the age of seven in The White Horse Inn (1952) and appeared as a lead actress in Der schweigende Engel the same year, but gained big attention with Rose-Girl Resli in 1954.
 She achieved international recognition when she starred with Steve Reeves in The Last Days of Pompeii (1959) and with Kirk Douglas in Town Without Pity (1961).
 The following year she appeared in Escape from East Berlin and with future husband Tony Curtis in Taras Bulba.

-Kaufmann soon resumed her career, which she had interrupted during her marriage with Curtis, notably with supporting roles in the Rainer Werner Fassbinder films Lili Marleen and Lola.
-She often worked with German director Helmut Dietl, for example in the satirical television series Monaco Franze.
+After her divorce from Curtis, Kaufmann resumed her career which she had interrupted during her marriage.
+Notable roles included the Werner Fassbinder films Lili Marleen and Lola.
+She often worked with German director Helmut Dietl, in the satirical television series Monaco Franze.
 In 1987, she played a glamorous tattoo artist in the cult classic Bagdad Cafe, an offbeat comedy set in a desolate truck stop café and motel in the Mojave Desert.
 Her last role was Aunt Polly in the American film Tom Sawyer & Huckleberry Finn (2014), co-starring Jake T. Austin and Val Kilmer.

 In her later years, Kaufmann was also a successful businesswoman; she promoted her own line of cosmetics products that sold well in Germany.
 From her 40s until her death, the media often called Kaufmann the "most beautiful grandmother in Germany".
 She wrote several books about beauty and health, as well as two autobiographies.